 The Equinox is slightly more affordable than the RAV4.
 The starting price/cost of the 2022 Equinox ranges from $25,800 for the LS trim up to $31,000 for the Premier trim.
-Toyota has not yet released the pricing information for the 2022 RAV4, but it likely won’t be much different from the 2021 RAV4.
-The starting price/cost of the 2021 RAV4 ranges from $26,350 for base LE trim up to $41,675 for the RAV4 Prime XSE trim.
+In comparison, the starting price/cost of the 2022 RAV4 ranges from $26,525 MSRP for the LE trim up to $43,125 MSRP for the RAV4 Prime XSE trim.
 While the RAV4 costs more than the Equinox, with its greater capabilities and more features, it offers better value.

 2022 Toyota RAV4 vs. 2022 Chevy Equinox: Compact SUV domination